 Download here: PDFCreator

-A solid set of PDF creation and conversion tools, but starting to look a little dated
+A solid set of PDF creation and conversion tools, but starting to look dated

 PDF24 Creator is another PDF printer driver that makes it easy to export documents from any other application.
-To use all of its features you’ll need to sign up for a free account (which will be used to manage any premium software from the same developer), then enter an activation code to activate it.
+To use all of its features you’ll need to sign up for a free account (which will be used to manage any premium software from the same developer), then enter an activation code.
 It’s not much hassle, but counts against it when rival programs offer the same tools without you submitting any personal data.

 Once you’re in, there’s a good selection of tools, though some of these are very similar to one another.
 For example, there’s a drag-and-drop converter (though unfortunately this can’t handle DOCX files), plus a ‘Printer assistant’ that uses a different interface to achieve much the same end.